patrickrgaffney/patgaffney.com/content/blog/2016-09-24-two-shells-one-prompt.md

 Since either of these options will work, I'll just set the `CLICOLOR` variable so I can move on with my life.

 Just telling `ls` to use colors is not enough though, you need to tell it *which* colors to use [^ls].
 This is done by setting the `LSCOLORS` variable to a ridiculous string of characters, each of which corresponds to a file type, foreground color, and background color.

-[^ls]: All of this is contingent on your terminal being able to display colors, which is the default on most terminals today.

 This sounds really convoluted &mdash; and it is &mdash; so my advice would be to use an [excellent tool made by Geoff Greer][ls-colors] to generate this string for you.
 My settings are below.